smthelusive/smthelusive.github.io/_posts/2024-05-01-I-wont-let-Java-confuse-you-3.markdown

 There are different use-cases of widening primitive conversion.
 Often it is happening when one of the values in a single operation is of a wider type, so the other value is widened to match.

-Only when the operation involves `short` or `byte` values, they are always converted to `int`.
+Also, `short`, `byte`, `char` and `boolean` values are always converted to `int` under the hood.
-There is simply no means of dealing with `short` or `byte` types on the bytecode level.
+There is simply no means of dealing with these types on the bytecode level.

 ### Short doesn't exist?
 It's a good question.